Health promotion and maintanance & Basic care and comfort

 40.

-After a myocardial infarction, a client is placed on a sodium restricted diet.
-When the nurse is teaching the client about the diet, which meal plan would be the most appropriate to suggest?
+A client recovering from a myocardial infarction (MI) is prescribed a sodium-restricted diet.
+When teaching the client about meal planning, which option would be most appropriate to suggest?

 41.

-A nurse is assessing several clients in a long term health care facility.
-Which client is at highest risk for development of decubitus ulcers?
+A nurse is assessing several clients in a long-term care facility.
+Which client is at the highest risk for developing decubitus (pressure) ulcers?

 42.

-Mrs. Kennedy had a CVA (cerebrovascular accident) and has severe right-sided weakness.
-She has been taught to walk with a cane.
-The nurse is evaluating her use of the cane prior to discharge.
-Which of the following reflects correct use of the cane?
+Mrs. Kennedy, who has right-sided weakness following a cerebrovascular accident (CVA), has been taught to walk using a cane.
+The nurse is evaluating her technique prior to discharge.
+Which demonstration reflects correct use of the cane?

 43.

-The nurse is instructing a woman in a low-fat, high-fiber diet.
-Which of the following food choices, if selected by the client, indicate an understanding of a low-fat, high-fiber diet?
+A nurse is teaching a woman about a low-fat, high-fiber diet.
+Which food choice, if selected by the client, indicates that she understands the dietary instructions?

 44.

 An 85-year-old male patient has been bedridden for two weeks.
-Which of the following complaints by the patient indicates to the nurse that he is developing a complication of immobility?
+Which complaint reported by the patient indicates to the nurse that he may be developing a complication of immobility?

 45.

-An eleven-month-old infant is brought to the pediatric clinic.
-The nurse suspects that the child has iron deficiency anemia.
-Because iron deficiency anemia is suspected, which of the following is the most important information to obtain from the infant’s parents?
+An 11-month-old infant is brought to the pediatric clinic.
+The nurse suspects iron-deficiency anemia.
+Which information is most important for the nurse to obtain from the infant’s parents to support this suspicion?

 46.

-A 46-year-old female with chronic constipation is assessed by the nurse for a bowel training regimen.
-Which factor indicates further information is needed by the nurse?
+A 46-year-old female with chronic constipation is being assessed by the nurse for a bowel training regimen.
+Which factor in the client’s history indicates that the nurse needs to gather further information before planning interventions?

 Once you are finished, click the button below.
 Any items you have not completed will be marked incorrect.